exactly/docs/guides/fixed-rate-operations/borrows.md

 _Finally, 114.4 (110 + 4.4) will cover his borrow of 110._

 It's worth highlighting that any penalties increase will also account as debt for the health factor calculation of the user's positions.

+## Preventing Manipulation

+The protocol takes several measures to prevent manipulation of the fixed borrow rate.
+One of these measures is the calculation of the utilization rate for fixed borrows by taking an average of the variable pool deposits, known as `floatingAssetsAverage`, and passing it to the [InterestRateModel](../protocol/interestratemodel.md).
+Without this method, a user could deposit a large sum into the variable pool, lower the utilization rate, and then request a low fixed borrow before withdrawing their initial deposit.
+This is a potential flash loan attack scenario, but the `floatingAssetsAverage` is updated with a damp speed algorithm to gradually adjust the value of the actual variable pool deposits (`floatingAssets`) over a short period of time.
+This ensures that even if a user deposits to the variable pool and requests a fixed borrow in the same transaction, the average will still account for the outdated value.
+More details about this can be found in the [Math Paper](../../getting-started/math-paper.md#4.1.3-time-averaged-variable-rate-pool-supply) section.

+Another way the protocol prevents manipulation is through the `maxSlippage` mechanism.
+This feature allows users to specify the maximum deviation in the rate they are willing to accept when requesting a fixed borrow, limiting the opportunity for malicious actors to front run a fixed borrow operation.